Towards Reliable Generation of Executable Workflows by Foundation Models: Empirical Study of Defects in s

-At the second step, each inspector independently analyzes the selected ten workflows and records any potential errors, their types, and their exact task node location within the workflow.
-To do this, they compare each workflow against its corresponding user scenario, the refined set of requirements, and the natural language instructions to identify, based on their expertise, any discrepancies and errors.
-Afterwards, to alleviate potential examiner bias, the inspectors meet to discuss any disagreements.
-Identified defects by both inspectors are compared, and if the inspectors disagree on the presence of a defect or the type of defect, they discuss the discrepancy until an agreement is reached.
+\rev{We start the analysis by \opencoding the set of simulated scenario-based workflows} in three steps\rev{, carried out} by one researcher and one industry engineer (i.e., two inspectors).
+In the first step, ten workflows are randomly sampled from the initial population of 200 scenario-based simulated workflows, with stratification used to ensure that each persona, expertise level, and domain specification is selected at least once. \rev{This selected initial seed does not aim to provide adequate representation across different characteristics of the population.
+Rather, the goal is to calibrate inspectors' perspectives on the various defect types that may occur in \workflow{}s.} \rev{For this purpose,} at the second step, each inspector independently analyzes the selected ten workflows and records any potential errors, their types, and their exact task node location within the workflows.
+To do this, they compare each workflow against its corresponding user scenario, the refined set of requirements, and the natural language instructions to identify, based on their expertise, any discrepancies and errors. \rev{Inter-rater agreement reliability corresponding to the annotation of these ten \dsl workflows is calculated as a measure of \textit{Cohen's kappa} coefficient~\cite{cohen1960kappa}.
+Cohen's kappa quantifies the agreement between two inspectors by comparing the number of annotations both inspectors agreed on against chance-expected agreements, with values ranging from -1 (i.e., absolute disagreement) to 1 (i.e., perfect agreement), and 0 indicating agreement expected by random chance.
+Calculated Cohen's kappa is $0.55$, indicating moderate agreement between the two inspectors~\cite{mchugh2012interrater}.} To \rev{resolve the discrepancies and} alleviate potential examiner bias, the inspectors meet to discuss disagreements.
+Identified defects by both inspectors are compared, and if they disagree on the presence or type of a defect, they discuss the discrepancy until an agreement is reached.
 By conducting this meeting, inspector perceptions of possible defect types align, ensuring a consolidated initial taxonomy as the baseline for continuing the next steps of the analysis.